githubyouser/tr-vs-byz/README.md

 All the accents and uppercase letters were stripped using `remove_accents.py` (adapted from [djemos/remove_accents.py](https://github.com/djemos/remove_accents.py/blob/master/remove_accents.py))
 Punctuation `[.,'·:;ʼ!]` was also stripped.

-Unfortunately, Github can't compare files this large, so you'll have to download them and compare them yourself using your favorite method.
+Unfortunately, Github can't compare files this large, so you'll have to view the comparison [somewhere else](https://cmp.mrgreekgeek.com/).